SergioMorchon/fitbit-geolocator/doc/en.md

 ℹ How does it work?

 - To add a location, you can do it either from the watch or from the settings section (⚙).
 If you do it from the watch, it will use your current coordinates and generate the name with them.
-- Locations are stored by their name, so if you add a new one with an already existing name, it will overwrite it.

 Bear in mind that: